qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 .. note::

-   - For more information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-27/platform_software_features.html#id7>`__.
+   - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-27/platform_software_features.html#id7>`__.

-   - For more information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`GitHub workflow (firmware and extras) <build_addn_info>`.
+   - For information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`GitHub workflow (firmware and extras) <build_addn_info>`.

 .. _section_sk2_xk2_fbc:

 Build BSP image
 ^^^^^^^^^^^^^^^^^^^^^

-1. Download Qualcomm Yocto and supporting layers:
+1. Download Qualcomm Yocto and the supporting layers:

    ::